sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_2.md

 # Jan 23 2017 ---> (Supernova Alpha1)

-We continued the second meeting and we focused on individual projects and works
+We continued the second meeting and focused on individual projects, updates and issues.

 ___